Cinco De Mayo Benefits The U.S Economy

 - Americans spend billions of dollars on alcohol for Cinco de Mayo each year.

-- Cinco de Mayo is a bigger holiday in the U.S. than in Mexico; Americans celebrate with a day of drinking, mainly margaritas.
+- Cinco de Mayo is a bigger holiday in the United States than in Mexico; Americans celebrate with a day of drinking, mainly margaritas.

 Benito Juarez, the 26th president of Mexico, was being pressured by Britain and France to pay reparations for damages the country had caused the European nation in its prior years.
 However, Juarez refused payment to foreign nations, thus forcing France, Britain, and Spain to end their ongoing relationship with Mexico.
 Soon after payment refusal, France, Britain, and Spain sent their troops to Veracruz to demand payment in person.